martijnvanattekum/cleanse/README.md

   - `mutate()` adds new variables that are functions of existing variables
-  - `select()` picks columns/samples based on the values in the se's colData.
+  - `filter()` picks rows/cols based on the se's attached rowData/colData
+  - `select()` selects variables in the se's attached rowData/colData
-  - `filter()` picks rows/genes based on the values in the se's rowData.
+  - `rename()` renames variables in the se's attached rowData/colData
   - `arrange()` changes the ordering of the rows.
   - `sample_n()` picks n random cols/rows from the se.
   - `sample_frac()` picks a random fractions of cols/rows from the se.